Low-curvature quantum corrections from unitary evolution of de Sitter space: Wheeler--DeWitt quantisation

 It may be useful to consider that due to the peaked nature of the profile, the integral \eqref{eq:WdWstates int u} can be well approximated by taking it over the whole real line, resulting in

 One can then perform the integral \eqref{eq:expv} numerically.
-Choosing some example values for the parameters of the Gaussian, we compute this expectation value and plot it alongside the classical trajectories in Figure \ref{fig:expv}.
+Choosing some example values for the parameters of the Gaussian, we compute this expectation value and plot it alongside the classical trajectories in figure \ref{fig:expv}.
+We also include error bars showing the standard deviation in $|\nu|$, $\Delta|\nu|=\sqrt{\langle\widehat{|\nu|^2}\rangle - \langle\widehat{|\nu|}\rangle^2}$.
 As expected and alluded to in the introduction, the quantum trajectory deviates from the classical one close to the de Sitter horizon, where it interpolates between the two classical solutions corresponding to different halves of the whole de Sitter spacetime.
 This is a consequence of imposing unitarity in a region where the classical solution goes to zero.

 This situation is analogous to computing the expectation value of the absolute value of the position of a wavepacket for a free particle moving in one direction.
 The position variable $x$ can take on positive and negative values, as can $\nu$ in our case.
 For a wavepacket, $\langle\hat{x}\rangle$ would follow the classical trajectory and eventually reach and cross $x = 0$.
 However, once we consider $|\hat{x}|$, the negative and positive $x$ parts of the wavefunction both contribute positively to $\langle|\hat{x}|\rangle$, and $\langle |\hat{x}| \rangle$ can never reach exactly 0.
 The trajectory of $\langle |\hat{x}| \rangle$ therefore closely tracks the classical trajectory of $|x|$ when far from $x=0$, but as it approaches this point (of no special significance in the classical trajectory), it necessarily deviates from it.
-Unitarity does not allow for the quantum trajectory to simply end there and $\langle |\hat{x}| \rangle$ ``bounces'' close to $x=0$, resulting in the effect we observe in Figure \ref{fig:expv}.
-Here, because of the symmetry $\Psi(\nu,T)=\Psi(-\nu,T)$, our state is the equivalent of a superposition of two wavepackets that are mirror images of each other, moving in opposite directions.
+Unitarity does not allow for the quantum trajectory to simply end there and $\langle |\hat{x}| \rangle$ ``bounces'' close to $x=0$, resulting in the effect we observe in figure \ref{fig:expv}.
+Here, because of the symmetry $\Psi(\nu,T)=\Psi(-\nu,T)$, our state contains two wavepackets corresponding to an expanding and a contracting de Sitter solution; this is the equivalent of a superposition of two wavepackets that are mirror images of each other, moving in opposite directions.
 Both of them will contribute to $\langle |\hat{x}| \rangle$ equally.